aber007/Physics-engine/README.md

-**Pygame based physics engine for simple simulations**
+**Pygame-based physics engine for simple simulations**

-Controls:
+<ins>Controls:</ins>
   LMB - click and hold near blocks to move them
-  RMB - click or hold to create blocks. click on existing block to delete
+  RMB - click or hold to create blocks. click on an existing block to delete
-  Shift + RMB - click or hold to create blocks with ragdoll physics. click on existing block to delete (WIP)
+  Shift + RMB - click or hold to create blocks with ragdoll physics. click on an existing block to delete (WIP)
   ESC - Open settings